Overture Center to require COVID-19 booster or negative test to enter

 A valid photo ID must be shown along with the negative test or vaccine card, the center said.
 Children without an ID have to be accompanied by a parent or guardian.

-Acceptable proof of a negative test include a printed document or email with the results from the test provider or lab.
+Acceptable proof of a negative test includes a printed document or email with the results from the test provider or lab.

 Masks are still required for everyone, regardless of vaccination status.